Michael Clarke (cricketer): Vice captaincy

 Clarke with Mitchell Johnson in 2009.

-After the retirement of Adam Gilchrist, in April 2008 Clarke was named vice-captain of the Australian side.
+After the retirement of Adam Gilchrist, in April 2008 Clarke was named vice-captain of the Australian team.
 Clarke missed the start of Australia's 2008 tour of the West Indies following the death of Bingle's father, meaning Hussey took over as vice-captain for the start of the tour.
-Soon after Clarke joined up with the squad, he scored a century in the second Test in Antigua, going on to captain the side in the final two One Day Internationals, both of which were won, in the absence through injury of Ponting.
+Soon after Clarke joined up with the squad, he scored a century in the second Test in Antigua, going on to captain the team in the final two One Day Internationals, both of which were won, in the absence through injury of Ponting.

 He was named man of the series in the two-Test series against New Zealand in Australia with scores of 110, 98 and 10, as well as being the top run-scorer in the three-Test series against South Africa in Australia.
 Clarke won the 2009 Allan Border Medal in a tie with Ricky Ponting both scoring 41 points, and was named Test Cricketer of the Year.
 For his performances in 2009, he was named in the World Test XI by the ICC.